NaumanShahid/legacy_embedded_modernization/README.md

 ---

-## 🧪 Ensuring Reproducibility
+## 📌 Reproducibility Summary

-Before attempting to replicate the results from the paper:
+To replicate this project:

-- Use a modern Linux environment (WSL or native Ubuntu recommended)
+- Use any modern Linux system (Ubuntu recommended)
-- Install all dependencies as described
-- Clone the repo with `--recurse-submodules`
+- Clone with submodules
-- Use `cmake`, `make`, `ctest`, `valgrind`, and `lcov` as shown
+- Install dependencies
+- Run: `cmake -B build && cmake --build build`
+- Run: `make tidy`, `make test`, `valgrind`, `lcov`, `gprof`
+- If on WSL, run `sudo hwclock -s && ./fix_clock_skew.sh` to prevent build errors

-All static analysis, testing, and profiling results are generated in the paper using the exact setup above.
+All experiments in the paper were generated using these steps and this environment.

 ---